Qarik-Group/ultimate-guide-to-bosh/README.md

 # Ultimate Guide to BOSH

-BOSH is an open source tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.
+[BOSH](https://bosh.io) is an open source tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.

 It's incredible.
-You should be using it.
+Huge companies are using.
+Tiny companies are using it.
+You too could be using it.

 This is the Ultimate Guide to BOSH.

 ## WIP

 I recently started writing this.
 If you're actually reading this guide now, please let me know (I'll actively ask you to review bits as I write them) and please "Watch" this repo.
 Perhaps I can update it via Github Releases so you can get notifications of new sections or updates.
 Or better jokes.